*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

-In the middle of a game of checkers, the opportunity arises for you to jump your opponent’s piece but you decide not to.
+In the middle of a game of checkers, the opportunity arises for you to jump or double jump your opponent’s piece but you decide not to.
 You know the rules of the game and that you are supposed to jump them; what happens next, since you decided not to follow the rules?

 The idea of the rule was that if a player refused to make an available jump, the opposing player could remove the piece that should have jumped.
 In modern checkers, all jumps must be taken.

 That seems pretty fair, if you break the rules and don’t jump when you are supposed to, you could lose that piece.
 Let’s hope that your opponent doesn’t know the rules or that they are not paying very close attention to the game.

 Not only do you have to jump in a normal game of checkers you also lose the game as soon as you can’t move any of your pieces.
 Many people believe that if you can’t move then your opponent takes two turns in a row but just like being forced to jump there is a rule about moving as well.

 Do You Have To Jump In Checkers With A King?